mohan-chinnappan-n/cli-dx/code/code-extraction.md

 ## Let us run code scan on Apex code

 ### Set JDK to 1.8 for our purpose
+- Note: these steps regarding setting JAVA_HOME is for macOS
 ```
 $ /usr/libexec/java_home -V
 Matching Java Virtual Machines (4):